Below: an explanation of major New York theater awards. And before that, a calendar of this year’s nominations and award announcements/ceremonies.

 The Tony Awards

 The Tonys, established by the American Theatre Wing in 1947, are named after Antoinette Perry, an actress, director and producer — and co-founder of the American Theatre Wing.
 (The award was named in her honor after her death.)
-The Tony Awards annually honor work on Broadway, and are the only awards ceremony broadcast on network television, which helps explain their prominence.
+The Tony Awards annually honor work on Broadway, and are the only awards ceremony broadcast on network television (since 1956), which helps explain their prominence.

 There are currently 26 competitive categories (the two sound award categories, which were eliminated in 2014, were restored in 2018).
 There are also several special awards each year.
 For example, the Regional Theater Award is selected based on a recommendation by the members of the American Theatre Critics Association, the only national organization of theater critics.